Stouts/Stouts.backup/README.md

 backup_enabled: yes             # Enable the role
 backup_remove: no               # Set yes for uninstall the role from target system
 backup_cron: yes                # Setup cron tasks for backup
+backup_cron_filename: backup    # The cron file name for backup tasks.
+Use it for multiple backup configs on the same server

 backup_user: root               # Run backups as user
 backup_group: "{{backup_user}}"